PHP-DI/PHP-DI/doc/container.md

 # Using the container

-This documentation describes the API of the container.
+This documentation describes the API of the container object itself.

 ## get() & has()